xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 The name must be a valid C/C++ preprocessor identifier: a sequence of upper or lower case letters, digits or underscores, starting with a non-digit character; identifiers beginning with an underscore should normally be avoided because they may clash with system packages or with identifiers reserved for use by the compiler.

 Within a single configuration, names must be unique.
 If a configuration contained two packages which defined the same entity `OS_INTEGER_SOME_OPTION`, any references to that entity in a `requires` property or any other expression would be ambiguous.
 It is possible for a given name to be used by two different packages if those packages should never be loaded into a single configuration.
 For example, architectural HAL packages are allowed to reuse certain names because a single configuration cannot target two different architectures.
-For a recommended naming convention see the Section called Package Contents and Layout in [XCDL packages]({{ site.baseurl }}/xcdl/guide/packages).
+For a recommended naming convention see the Section called Package Contents and Layout in [xCDL packages]({{ site.baseurl }}/xcdl/guide/packages).

 For active and enabled objects, if the `generatedDefinition` property is defined, a line with the following structure will be generated in the file pointed by the `generatedFile` property: